San Rafael National Park: Threats

-As of 2016 there was no effective forest management.
+As of 2016, there was no effective forest management.
 The soil is fertile, and there is pressure to allow the park area to be turned over to soya farming.

-From 1989 onward the forest has been steadily cleared and grassland converted for use as pasture or farmland.

-As of 2007 more than 22% of the original area had been drastically modified.

-The region is threatened by large-scale intensive agriculture, unsustainable slash-and-burn agriculture and fires.
+From 1989 onward, the forest has been steadily cleared, and grassland has been converted for use as pasture or farmland.
+As of 2007, more than 22% of the original area had been drastically modified.
+The region is threatened by large-scale intensive agriculture, unsustainable slash-and-burn agriculture, and fires.
 Only a tenuous link now connects San Rafael to the Caazapá National Park.